 Sir John Falstaff is the archetypal rogue – a larger than life cad that could eat, drink and make merry for England.
 And in three Shakespeare plays that’s exactly what he does.
 He gets Prince Hal (the future Henry V) into all manner of colourful scrapes.
 Everyone knows a similar riotously funny scoundrel, and that’s why Falstaff has endured in the affectation of Shakespeare acolytes down the years.

-Dimitri Karras (King Suckerman)
+Dimitri Kallas (King Suckerman)

 Author: George Pelecanos